 - The current, 2nd edition was published in July, 2003.

-How to pick the best cat training guide?
+How to pick the best cat training books?

-Picking the best training guide for your cat (or cats) is similar to how you would pick any other pet training guide.
+Picking the best cat training books for your cat (or cats) is similar to how you would pick any other pet training guide.
 The best cat training guide is the one which fulfills most of your requirements, is filled with information that is easy to read and follow.

-Without going into too much detail, the major factors you should consider while picking the best feline training book are listed below:
+Without going into too much detail, the major factors you should consider while picking the best cat training guide or guides are listed below:

 - Primary purpose: Think about what you are looking for in the guide.
 If you are looking for a complete understanding of the training process, you can go with the popular The Trainable Cat or Think like a Cat by Pam Johnson-Bennett.
 On the other hand, if you are specifically looking only for easy-to-follow instructions and want to teach some basic tricks to your cat, you can look at the Naughty No More or similar guide.
 And if you are looking something specifically for outdoor travel, look no further than Adventure Cats by Laura J. Moss.